Skip to main content

 How far ahead should I book Osteria della Tana?

 Book at least one to two weeks ahead for weekends, especially in summer and during ski season when Asiago draws visitors.
-The Michelin Plate recognition in 2025 will have raised its profile, and the dining scene on the plateau is relatively contained, so availability tightens faster than you might expect for an osteria at this price point (€€€).
+The Michelin Plate recognition in 2025 will have raised its profile, the dining scene on the plateau is relatively contained, so availability tightens faster than you might expect for an osteria at this price point (€€€).
 Weekday lunch is your best shot at a last-minute table.

 What should I order at Osteria della Tana?

-The carbonara dell'Osteria is the dish most clearly associated with this kitchen — made with regional ingredients and specifically called out in the Michelin notes.
+The carbonara dell'Osteria is the dish most clearly associated with this kitchen; made with regional ingredients and specifically called out in the Michelin notes.
 After that, the baccalà alla vicentina (dried cod) and tripe are the two classics to consider.
 The menu is wide, so if you want a through-line to the Michelin-starred La Tana Gourmet next door, look for dishes shared across both menus.

 Is Osteria della Tana good for a special occasion?